yuchima8/QDANN_Yield_Map/README.md

 # Method

-The QDANN model relies on labeled county-level dataset and unlabeled subfield-level dataset.
-These two datasets are regared as two domains and the strategy of unsupervised domain adaptation (UDA) is used to match the data distributions in the county-level dataset (source domain) and the subfield-level dataset (target domain).
+The QDANN model relies on labeled county-level datasets and unlabeled subfield-level datasets.
+These two datasets are regarded as two domains and the strategy of unsupervised domain adaptation (UDA) is used to match the data distributions in the county-level dataset (source domain) and the subfield-level dataset (target domain).
 Domain adversarial neural networks (DANN) is the core of this framework.

 # Paper